Who are the most famous table tennis players in the world? Find out here…

 After the Beijing Olympics in 2008, the International Table Tennis Federation introduced waiting periods to prevent players from representing other countries after immigrating.

 The reason was because of the increase of Chinese players representing other countries in world table tennis tournaments.
-This was making it impossible for other younger players to excel in their own countries.
+It was making it impossible for other younger players to excel in their own countries.

 A player can now only represent other countries in world table tennis events if they are less than 21 years old when they move out of their own country.

-Players who are under the age of 15 must wait for 3 years before they can be eligible to play for other countries national associations while players between 15-18 years old must wait for 5 years and players between 18 -21 years old must wait 7 years, respectively.
+Players under the age of 15 must wait for 3 years before they can be eligible to play for other national associations while players between 15-18 years old must wait for 5 years and players between 18 -21 years old must wait 7 years, respectively.